Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Timescales and Energetics

 \subsection{Model-Independent Limit on \tcool/\tdyn}

-We now show that the detection of OVI in warm/hot gas allows to place an upper limit on the gas cooling time.
+We now show that the detection of OVI in warm/hot gas implies an upper limit on the gas cooling time.
 We present a brief version of the analysis here and defer the full derivation to the Appendix.
-We note this result is not limited to our model and is relevant for a range of gas distributions.
+This result is not limited to our model and is relevant for a range of gas distributions.

 To obtain an empirical upper limit, we relate the gas cooling time to the OVI-column density.
 The latter is given by